robotpy/robotpy-crio/samples/README.txt

 * template: A simple template to use as a basis for your own code, no real robot functionality.
-* simple: A simple teleop program with 4-motor tank drive.
+* simple: A simple teleop program with 4-motor PWM tank drive.
+* canjaguar: A more advanced teleop program with 4-motor CANbus tank drive, shifter solenoids, and a compressor.

 .. vim: tw=80 et ts=3 sw=3 ft=rst fenc=utf-8